rompe/argos-remmina/README.md

    [TopIcons Plus](https://extensions.gnome.org/extension/1031/topicons/) are keeping it on life support.
-3. I didn't like its bulky icon (included in the screenshot for comparison) in terms of style and wasting pixels (my panel is always too short).
+3. I didn't like its bulky icon (included in the screenshot for comparison) in terms of style and wasting pixels (my panel is always too narrow for all the stuff I would like to cram into it).

 ## Prerequisites